thedataincubator/basic-docker/_README.md

 Every time a command is run, Docker effectively creates a container from the previous layers, runs the command inside the container and then commits the state.
 Thus a Dockerfile is kind of like a master bash script running on a bare starting operating system.

-One nice thing about Docker is that it provides cacheing of the layers, so if only a later layer is altered, the previous layers don't need to be rebuilt.
+One nice thing about Docker is that it provides caching of the layers, so if only a later layer is altered, the previous layers don't need to be rebuilt.
 We will see some examples of Dockerfiles in just a bit, but first we need to know how to tell Docker to actually do something with them.

 ## Docker client